 Applicants should have a fundamental understanding of accounting, be proficient in the English language, and be employed in activities directly or indirectly associated with oil and gas operations.
 Although an academic degree is desirable, it is not required as long as applicants have gained adequate knowledge and/or experience to enable them to follow the program in international oil and gas financial management.
 The applicant’s background and exposure at a senior level may be of more significance than academic degrees.

 All applicants must be able to take part in the educational activities of the program.
-(If you are a person with a disability and need a special accommodation to attend this program, please contact the Program Registrar by April 15, 2013.).
+(If you are a person with a disability and need a special accommodation to attend this program, please contact the program registrar.)
 It is presumed that each applicant has no disabilities that would prevent him/her from active participation.
-All applications should be received by April 15, 2013.

 Admission to the program is based on applicant’s work experience, education, and English language proficiency without regard to applicants’ race, sex, color, religion, national or ethnic origin, ancestry, age or handicap.
 Enrollment may be limited, and the admissions committee reserves the right to reject any applicant without statement of reason.

 ApplicationsApplications must include a letter, written in English, and supported by the following:

 - Biography and resume, including job title, business address, phone and fax numbers and email addresses

 - Certified transcript of college/university including grades/marks and/or certification the applicant is qualified to attend the program

 - Two letters of recommendation in English, focusing on the applicants’ qualifications in their home countries and addressing how participation in the Advanced International Program in Oil and Gas Financial Management will impact applicant’s careers.

 Please mail application letters and supporting documents to:

 Advanced International Program in Oil and Gas Financial Management